Rah1x/gotoManual/README.md

 ## Requirements

-On the first run yuou would need to add the url base to trusted domains when you see that popup
+On the first run you would need to add the url base (for example `google.com`) to trusted domains when you see that popup

 ## Extension Settings